China's ICBC tops global bank rankings for first time

 The rankings are based on Tier 1 capital as a measure of a bank's ability to lend on a large scale and endure shocks.
 ICBC has for some time ranked as the top bank by market value.

 China had four banks in the top 10 and 96 in the Top 1,000.
-Its top four lenders - ICBC, CCB, Bank of China (601988.SS) and Agricultural Bank of China (601288.SS) - filled the top positions for profit in 2012.
-ICBC's $49 billion (32 billion pounds) profit put it top of the profit table for a third successive year.
+Its top four lenders - ICBC, CCB, Bank of China and Agricultural Bank of China - filled the top positions for profit in 2012.
+ICBC's $49 billion profit put it top of the profit table for a third successive year.

 Total profit for the biggest 1,000 banks is now back close to levels achieved before the 2007/09 financial crisis, but the regional share has shifted significantly, The Banker said.